Renault 9 and 11: Competition

 The Renault 11 Turbo was used extensively by Renault Sport for their Group A car in the 1987 World Rally Championship.
 Frenchman Alain Oreille managed a Group N victory in the 1985 Rallye Monte Carlo, followed by the Group A victory in 1986 (enough for an eighth finish overall).
-A Renault 11 Turbo was, however, piloted to a second and third-place finishes in the 1987 Portuguese Rally and San Remo Rally respectively with Jean Ragnotti in the driver's seat.
+A Renault 11 Turbo was, however, piloted to a second and a third-place finish in the 1987 Portuguese Rally and San Remo Rally respectively with Jean Ragnotti in the driver's seat.
 The 11 Turbo also won the national Polish Rally Championship in 1985 and 1988, and both the Swiss and Portuguese rally championships in 1987.
 Its last result of importance was Oreille's fourth place overall in the 1988 Rallye Monte Carlo.